alexmojaki/instant_api/README.md

 - [**`json-rpc`**](https://github.com/pavlov99/json-rpc) handles the protocol.

 Because other libraries do so much of the work, `instant_api` itself is a very small library, essentially contained in [one little file](https://github.com/alexmojaki/instant_api/blob/master/instant_api/instant_api.py).
 You can probably read the source code pretty easily and adapt it to your needs.

+## Why use this library?

+This library takes obvious inspiration from [FastAPI](https://github.com/tiangolo/fastapi).
+So why did I write this, and why might you want to use it?

+- It's really great with `instant_client`, which lets you feel like you're calling methods locally (and your IDE helps you as if you are) even though they're executed remotely.
+- It's easier to set up, as you don't have to specify paths or HTTP methods.
+If you group everything into a class, you just have to decorate the whole thing once.
+It's almost the minimum amount of boilerplate possible.
+- JSON-RPC is pretty cool.
+    - It's a popular, standard protocol that has client libraries written in many languages.
+    - It lets you do bulk requests: send an array of requests, get an array of responses back.
+    - It supports notifications for when you don't care about the result.
+- It's great when you want to work with Flask (e.g. to use other Flask libraries), or more generally if you want a WSGI application without having to embed it inside FastAPI.

+  When my use case for this popped up, I considered FastAPI, but being able to use Flask (specifically Plotly Dash) was a hard requirement.
+The API was only a small part of a larger project, so I didn't want FastAPI to be 'in charge'.

+  I tried looking through the source code of FastAPI to extract the bits I needed, like generating the Swagger spec from type annotations, but the code is very complicated and this wasn't worth it.
+So I wrote my own version where the dependencies do the hard work like that in a nice modular manner.
+What's left is a small, readable library that largely just wires other stuff together.
+This way if someone else is in the same situation as me where they have slightly different needs, it's now feasible for them to adapt the source code.